IBM/dbb/Templates/GitlabCIPipeline/Reporting-pipeline/wazi-deploy-query/README.md

 When a developer wants to analyze the Wazi deploy evidence file to get the list of artifacts that have been deployed, the pipeline can be triggered manually.

 ### Sample output
+This can be downloaded and viewed after a successful run of the pipeline.
 <img width="622" alt="image" src="https://github.com/user-attachments/assets/fbc471c0-d83a-404b-93e1-4ca75af207e9" />